-U.S. Department of Justica National Institute of Justice This document has been reproduced exactly as received from the person or organization briginating it.
-Points of view or opinions stated in this document are those of the authors and do not necessarily represent the official position or policies of the National Institute of Lucico.
-Permission to reproduce this oppyrighted material has been granted by Federal Judicial Center to the National Criminal Justice Reference Service (NCJRS).
+U.S. Department of Justice National Institute of Justice

+This document has been reproduced exactly as received from the person or organization originating it.
+Points of view or opinions stated in this document are those of the authors and do not necessarily represent the official position or policies of the National Institute of Justice.